Tuesday, February 28, 2006

 New York

-There is something about New York which makes it different from all other cities.
-Literary, as soon as you land in NY - it has smell of different air.
-As pop John Paul said: NY is the capital of humanity.
+Something about New York makes it different from all other cities.
+As Pope John Paul said: NY is the capital of humanity.

 Friday, February 10, 2006